One minute review

 So not for the first time, we find ourselves strongly pushing the idea of a soundbar to bring your sonic presentation up to snuff.
 Given that the AU9000 is ready to contribute to a ‘Q Symphony’ arrangement with an appropriate Samsung soundbar – that’s when the TV’s speakers join in with, rather than are muted by, an attached soundbar, we’d particularly suggest looking into that option.
 But in any event, try and keep a little of your budget aside – an inexpensive soundbar is the least these images deserve.

-Samsung’s long had a handle on what makes a great mid-range TV, and the AU9000 is no exception.
+If you want to make the most of your budget, Samsung’s long had a handle on what makes a great mid-range TV, and the AU9000 is no exception.
+What's more, this TV is often reduced by at least 10 percent on the Samsung website and other retailer websites, making it fantastic value for money.